monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 </details>

 <details>
-<summary>Week of May 26–31, 2025 (Van Build Phase 3: Major Construction Nearing Completion)</summary>
+<summary>Week of May 26–31, 2025 (Focus: Kitchen Build, Wall Paneling Completion, Trim Planning)</summary>

 - **Van (Primary Focus Daily):**
-    - **Monday (Memorial Day) - Wednesday:** Continue with construction of larger interior components.
-Focus on completing the main build elements.
-Address any complex assembly tasks.
+    - **Small Kitchen (Task 5):** Begin construction of the small kitchen unit based on your design.
+This may involve building a small counter, shelving, or fitting a pre-made unit.
-    - **Thursday-Friday:** Work on integrating elements.
-Start planning for finishing touches (paint, stain, hardware) for early June.
+    - **Wall Paneling (Task 4):** Aim to complete the installation of all wood wall paneling.
-    - **Saturday:** Assess progress.
-Make a list of remaining tasks for the build completion (likely early June).
-Organize tools and materials.
+    - **Trim (Task 6):** Assess all areas where trim will be needed to cover gaps (around floor edges, wall junctions, ceiling, around windows/doors).
+Start planning material choices and measure lengths required.
 - **Key Largo Research (Evening/Breaks):**
     - Send out inquiry emails to Key Largo contacts if not already done.
 Follow up if no response after a reasonable time.
     - Consolidate all Key Largo research.
 Start outlining a preliminary budget and checklist for relocation, contingent on van sale.